natalianrs/ETL_Pipeline_PostgreSQL/README.md

 in order to identify opportunities for improvement in the services, targeting business growth and optimization.
 - The data that needs to be analyzed contains song's informations and user's informations/logs, and they are stored in different places.
 - In order to achieve a simpler way to analyze the data, an otimized datawarehouse was build to stored all the data together, in a strutured aggregated way using dimensions.
-- This method simplified the data analytics team way of doing queries and provide an easy and faster results for the business strategies .
+- This method simplified the data analytics team way of doing queries and provide an easy and faster results for the business strategy .

 ## 🛠 Project Structure: